brycie-boy/The_Cosmos/In The Buddha’s Words Chapter V. THE WAY TO A FORTUNATE REBIRTH.md

 - Highlight(pink) - Location 2479
 Then, at the very end, it declares that the most fruitful deed among them all is the perception of impermanence.
 The perception of impermanence, however, belongs to a different order.
 It is so fruitful not because it yields pleasant mundane results within the round of rebirths, but because it leads to the wisdom of insight that cuts the chains of bondage and brings the realization of complete emancipation, Nibbāna.

 ___

+- Highlight(pink) - Location 2692
+In the Indian religious context, the practice of meritorious deeds revolves around faith in certain objects regarded as sacred and spiritually empowering, capable of serving as a support for the acquisition of merit.
+For followers of the Buddha’s teaching these are the Three Jewels: the Buddha, the Dhamma, and the Saṅgha.

+- Highlight(pink) - Location 3075
+“Here, monks, a noble disciple has gone for refuge to the Buddha.
+(The Five Precepts Location 3073, AN 8:39; IV 245–47)

+- Highlight(pink) - Location 3078
+“Further, a noble disciple has gone for refuge to the Dhamma.

+- Highlight(pink) - Location 3079
+“Further, a noble disciple has gone for refuge to the Saṅgha.

+- Highlight(pink) - Location 2695
+the Buddha is supreme among persons, the Dhamma among teachings, and the Saṅgha among religious communities.

+___